Excellent Research with Impact

-Professors of the Faculty coordinate the following Research Training Groups (RTGs) funded by the German Research Foundation: “Globalization and Development” (RTG 1723), “Resource Efficiency in Corporate Networks” (RTG 1703) and “Scaling Problems in Statistics” (RTG 1644).
+Professors of the Faculty coordinate the following Research Training Groups (RTGs) funded by the German Research Foundation: “Globalization and Development” (RTG 1723) and “Scaling Problems in Statistics” (RTG 1644).

-In addition, the Faculty of Economic Sciences has a strong focus on applied research and teaching.
+In addition, the Faculty of Business and Economics has a strong focus on applied research and teaching.
 Faculty researchers often conduct studies for various industries and associations.
 Numerous collaborative projects, in particular, those that are funded by federal ministries, are often conducted with external parties.

 Click here for further information on the faculty’s research areas.